rgardler-msft/InnovationEngine/README.md

 \<!-- expected_similarity="^(Hello|Goodbye) World$" -->

+When you provide a quoted `expected_similarity` value, the engine treats it as a regular expression.
+Any environment variables referenced inside the pattern are expanded before the regex runs, and the failure message echoes both the original pattern and the concrete values (for example, `^Hello $GREETING` followed by `(where GREETING=RegEx World)`).
+Only exported variables (or ones loaded from `ie env-config`) participate in that expansion—shell-local assignments such as `GREETING=value` do not escape the subshell and therefore cannot show up in the expectation.
+See `scenarios/testing/fuzzyMatchTest.md` for end-to-end samples covering fuzzy thresholds, regexes, and env-aware comparisons.

 ### Environment Variables

 You can pass in variable declarations as an argument to the ie CLI command using the 'var' parameter.
 For example: